mmfshirokan/filter-by-predicate-inheritance/README.md

     - which part depends on a specific _predicate_*?
     _*A predicate  is a statement made about a subject.
 The subject of the statement is that about which the statement is made.
 A predicate in programming is an expression that uses one or more values with a boolean result._

+    _Discuss this question and your answer with your trainer, if you work in a regular group._

 - Put the common part of the code as a skeleton of operations in the `Filer` [abstract class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract) and leave the details to be implemented by the derived classes.
 The overall structure and sequence of the algorithm are preserved by the parent class.

 - Develop derived classes for described above predicates.
 Place the solutions in two separate projects: